An oldie but goodie.

 Three race horses in adjoining stalls were arguing over which of them was the best.

-“Of my last sixteen races, I’ve won ten,” said the first horse.
+“Of my last sixteen races, I’ve won eleven,” said the first horse.

 “Not bad,” said the second horse.
-“But of my last twenty-two races, I’ve won fourteen.”
+“But of my last twenty races, I’ve won fifteen.”

 “Impressive,” said the third horse.
-“But of my last twenty-nine races, I’ve won twenty-three.”
+“But of my last twenty-eight races, I’ve won twenty-five.”

 A greyhound who was lurking nearby overheard the horses arguing and decided to join the conversation.

 “I don’t mean to brag,” said the greyhound, “but of my last forty-six races, I’ve won forty-four.”

 The horses were clearly astonished.
 After a long silence, one of the horses said in an awestruck voice, “Wow!
 A talking dog!”